edwiny/gamedevref/unity/unity_notes.md

 AFAICT: input values within the thresholds, where the lines in the visualiser crosses, is where the Controller will *blend* animations.
 I.e. sometimes it will pick one animation, sometimes the other, depending on how much "influence" each axis has.

+**Default state**

+It's important to understand that, in the absence of any triggers or values for animation parameters, the animations linked to the Default State is going to loop over and over.

+Right click any state to set the default.

+Note: if the subject is following a strictly linear path, e.g. spawn, do something, then disappear, you need to set the default state to Empty (right click and create Empty state).

 **Vector Normalisation**
 WARNING: when using Vector2.Normalize(), if only one axis changes all the time (i.e. up/down movement), the other axis' value will decrease over repeated calls.
 I don't know why this happens but I suspect it's because of truncated values in floating point calculations.